 Sticker or paste-ups: Creating an image or political or other message using homemade stickers and posters.

-Mosaic: Using smaller parts or pieces, to creat a larger piece of art.
+Mosaic: Using smaller parts or pieces, to create a larger piece of art.

 3D: Three dimensional pieces or objects adhered to walls.